Фібриляція передсердь

 Classification of Atrial Fibrillation

 Paroxysmal atrial fibrillation is atrial fibrillation that lasts < 1 week having converted spontaneously or by an intervention to normal sinus rhythm.
-Episodes may recur.
+Episodes may recur (1).

-Long-standing persistent atrial fibrillation lasts > 1 year, but there is still the possibility of restoring sinus rhythm.
+Long-standing persistent atrial fibrillation lasts > 1 year, but there is still the possibility of restoring sinus rhythm (1).

-Permanent atrial fibrillation cannot be converted to sinus rhythm (the term also includes patients for whom a decision has been made not to attempt conversion to sinus rhythm).
-The longer atrial fibrillation is present, the less likely is spontaneous conversion and the more difficult is cardioversion because of atrial remodeling (rapid atrial rate-induced changes in atrial electrophysiology that are dominated by a decrease in atrial refractoriness and may also include increase in spatial dispersion of atrial refractoriness, slowed atrial conduction velocity, or both).
+Permanent atrial fibrillation cannot be converted to sinus rhythm (the term also includes patients for whom a decision has been made not to attempt conversion to sinus rhythm [1]).
+The longer atrial fibrillation is present, the less likely is spontaneous conversion and the more difficult is cardioversion because of atrial remodeling (rapid atrial rate-induced changes in atrial electrophysiology, including a decrease in atrial refractoriness, spatial dispersion of atrial refractoriness, slowed atrial conduction velocity, or combinations of these) (2).

 Symptoms and Signs of Atrial Fibrillation